 When it began doesn’t matter, though.
 In time, Alzheimer’s would strip away every facet of Dad’s life, just as it does to millions of Americans.
 Experts estimate that this insidious disease afflicts over 5.5 million Americans.1 Science hasn’t yet found what causes Alzheimer’s or how to stop it, although present research has exposed some ways to slow the disease down.

-Alzheimer’s is a slippery assailant.
-Of it’s three phases the first is the most odious:
+- Alzheimer’s is a slippery assailant.
+Of it’s three phases, the first is the most odious:

-Alzheimer’s is the most common cause of dementia is the elderly, but it can and does strike younger people.
-Approximately 200,000 Americans under the age of 65 have the type of Alzheimer’s called younger or early-onset Alzheimer’s(2).
+Alzheimer’s is the most common cause of dementia in the elderly, but it can strike younger people.
+An approximate 200,000 Americans, under the age of 65, have younger or early onset Alzheimer’s.2

-At that point, I’m sure my head visibly snapped to attention.
-I had never before heard my dad admit to any fault or mistake.
-“I found myself downtown.” he continued,“I looked down at my feet and I was still wearing my bedroom slippers.
-What's next?"
+At that point, I snapped to attention.
+I had never heard my dad admit to any fault or mistake.
+“I found myself downtown,” he continued.
+“I looked down at my feet and I was still wearing my bedroom slippers.”

 Alzheimer’s is a cruel thief.
 It steals the past as well as the future.
 I watched my father’s eyes grow more and more distant as the disease progressed until he was somewhere so far away, I could only pray that he was content there.
 Patty Reagan3

 - “Alzheimer’s Disease Fact Sheet.”
 National Institute on Aging.
 Accessed 1 May 2019.

 - “What Is Alzheimer’s?”
 Alzheimer’s Disease and Dementia.
 Accessed 1 May 2019.